ietf-wg-cellar/matroska-specification/iana.md

 This document creates a new IANA registry called the "Matroska Chapter Codec IDs" registry.
 The values correspond to the unsigned integer `ChapProcessCodecID` value described in (#chapprocesscodecid-element).

-To register a new Chapter Codec ID in this registry, one needs a Chapter Codec ID, a Change Controller (IETF or email of registrant) and an optional Reference to a document describing the Chapter Codec ID.
+a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Chapter Codec ID.

 The Chapter Codec IDs are to be allocated according to the "First Come First Served" policy [@!RFC8126].